Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Rozhovořil se o poměru důstojníků k mužstvu, mužstva k šaržím, o přebíhání na frontách k nepříteli a o politických událostech a o tom, že 50 procent českých vojáků je „politisch verdächtig“. „Jawohl, meine Herren, der Kramarsch, Scheiner und Klófatsch.“ Většina důstojníků si přitom myslela, kdy už přestane dědek cancat, ale plukovník Schröder žvanil dál o nových úkolech nových maršbatalionů, o padlých důstojnících pluku, o zeppelinech, španělských jezdcích, o přísaze.

-Scheiner is mentioned in Oberst Schröder's ruminations about the loyalty of the Czechs.
-This happened as the officers are having a Besprechung over the imminent transfer to the front.
+is mentioned in Oberst Schröder's ruminations about the loyalty of the Czechs.
+This happened as the officers were having an Besprechung over the imminent transfer of the march battalion to the front.

 Background